elidoran/eventa/README.md

 // optionally with a different event name.
 // this will forward 'some event' to `anotherEmitter` as 'diff event'.
 // the third param is optional.
-Leave it out and the same event name is used. eventa.forward('some event', anotherEmitter, 'diff event')
+Leave it out and the same event name is used.
+// Note the order: event name, emitter, alt name.
+// "forwarding" forwards an eventa event to the other emitter. eventa.forward('some event', anotherEmitter, 'diff event')

 // 4. watch()